Accelerating Robotic Reinforcement Learning with Agent Guidance

 Abstract

 We present Agent-guided Policy Search (AGPS), a framework that automates the training pipeline by replacing human supervisors with a multimodal agent.
 Our key insight is that the agent can be viewed as a semantic world model, injecting intrinsic value priors to structure physical exploration.
-By using executable tools, the agent provides precise guidance via corrective waypoints and spatial constraints for exploration pruning.
-We validate our approach on two tasks, ranging from precision insertion to deformable object manipulation.
+By using tools, the agent provides precise guidance via corrective waypoints and spatial constraints for exploration pruning.
+We validate our approach on three tasks, ranging from precision insertion to deformable object manipulation.
 Results demonstrate that AGPS outperforms HIL methods in sample efficiency.
 This automates the supervision pipeline, unlocking the path to labor-free and scalable robot learning.

 Pipeline